sailay1996/SECOMN_EoP/README.md

  https://www.catalog.update.microsoft.com/Search.aspx?q=windows+10+sound+driver `

 +++
  `Not for all windows.
-Aboe Service need to be exist to exploit this bug`
+Above Service need to be exist to exploit this bug`
 +++